 Engaging School Pupils in Hidden Heritage

-Over six sessions, some indoors, some on location on parts of the new Wanderings and Windings routes, the young people will learn more not only about film making, but of course about their local area.
-Once the film has been made we aim to work with the school to showcase it at a number of venues around the Inner Forth, to help celebrate the launch of our eight Wanderings and Windings routes.
+Over six sessions, some indoors, some on location on parts of the new Wanderings and Windings routes, the young people have learned more not only about film making, but of course about their local area.
+Once the film has been made we aim to work with the school to showcase it, and also show it at a number of venues around the Inner Forth, to help celebrate the launch of our eight Wanderings and Windings routes.

 Inner Forth Micro-Adventures For All